datawrapper/datawrapper/libs/shared/src/crdt/README.md

 The most important method is the `update(diff, timestamp)` method which updates the CRDT with the given data `diff` and `timestamp`.
 Besides this and the `data()` method, it mainly consists of methods that handle different kinds of update operations, e.g., `updateObject(...)`, `updateValue(...)`.
 Another important method is the `calculateDiff` method which calculates the diff between two states of data.

-Via a `DEBUG` flag the class can be configured to log _applied_ and _rejected_ updates of the CRDT.
-These logs can then be accessed via `getLogs()` or logged via `printLogs()`.
+Via a `setDebug(true)` the class can be configured to log updates and individual _applied_ and _rejected_ mutations of the CRDT.
+These logs can then be accessed via `getDebugHistory()` or logged via `printDebugHistory()`.
+It's also possible to specifiy a debug level (`'updates', 'mutations', 'all'`) to limit or extend the amount of data captured.
 Note that this functionality comes with performance overhead and should only be used for debugging purposes.

 #### JsonCRDT